This post may contain affiliate links. See my privacy policy for details.

 Roasted beets and goat cheese in a salad are the ultimate pairing, in my opinion.
 A gorgeous, creamy chèvre paired with a slightly sweet dressing, healthy greens and roasted beets?
 I could eat plates upon plates of it.

-Lucky for us, chèvre (a creamy, decadent goat cheese) has become mainstream, so mainstream that you can find 4 or 5 different kinds at Superstore or Safeway.
+Chèvre means goat in French, so chèvre is a creamy, decadent cheese made from goats cheese.
+It has become so mainstream now that you can find 4 or 5 different kinds at almost every grocery store.

 Karlynn